European countries struggle to make most of Pfizer COVID-19 vaccine doses

 Still, several Swiss cantons told Reuters they averaged less than six doses per vial.
 “When possible, we draw six,” said a cantonal health department spokeswoman in Zurich.
 “Five remains the standard.
 The vaccine is thick and very challenging to handle.”

+Aargau initially was yielding five doses, but cantonal officials said careful preparation and growing experience mean six are now increasingly possible.

+“This helps compensate for losses resulting from false preparation, ill-fitting needles and broken and empty vials,” said Michel Hassler, an Aargau spokesman.

 Reporting by John Miller in Zurich, Matthias Blamont in Paris, Alistair Smout in London, Caroline Copley in Berlin, Ludwig Burger in Frankfurt, Francesco Guarascio in Brussels.
-Editing by Douglas Busvine and Mark Potter
+Editing by Douglas Busvine, Mark Potter and Louise Heavens

 Our Standards: The Thomson Reuters Trust Principles.